-Underwriters are financial professionals that take on someone else’s risk in exchange for a fee.
-They evaluate risk and then determine a price for financial transactions such as purchasing an insurance policy or taking out a mortgage.
+Underwriters can also be financial professionals that evaluate risk and then determine a price for financial transactions such as purchasing an insurance policy or taking out a mortgage.

 In the world of equities, underwriters work with private companies to value their operations, connect with potential investors, and issue stock on a public exchange for the first time.